strohel/strohel.github.io/_posts/2020-09-06-bench-rust-kotlin-microservices.md

 **Apache HttpCore** version 4.4, labelled as `apache4-*`, was most CPU-efficient backend and achieved shared first place in peak req/s performance.
-However, it tends to draw too much memory as number of concurrent connections grows, and is out-of-memory-killed once their number reaches (extreme) 1024.
+However, it tends to draw too much memory as the number of concurrent connections grows, and is out-of-memory-killed once their number reaches (extreme) 1024.
 Apache HttpCore version 5.0 (`apache-*`) and a variant with lowered socket backlog (`apache-q100-*`) suffer from the same problem.
 I have [opened an issue](https://github.com/http4k/http4k/issues/481) to see if that's a bug or not, insights welcome.
-Meanwhile I would recommend different http4k backends for services not shielded by load balancers.
+Meanwhile, I would recommend different http4k backends for services not shielded by load balancers.

 The winner of this qualification round is the **Undertow** backend (`undertow-*` for v3.163.0 and `undertow-upd-*` for v3.258.0),